simon-ritchie/apysc/docstring_markdowns/apysc/_type/string.md

 **[Returns]**

 - `converted_val`: *
   - Converted value.
-If other value is string, then this will be String instance.
-Other type will be returned directly (not to be converted).
+If the other value is a string, this interface converts it to a String value.
+This interface returns the other type value directly (not to be converted).

 ### `_get_str_value` method docstring

-Get a (Python's) str value from specified value.<hr>
+Get a (Python's) str value from a specified value.<hr>

 **[Parameters]**

-- `value`: str or String
+- `value`: String or str
   - Target string value.

 <hr>